thelonecrouton/bcrbidbot/README.md

 PyQT GUI bot for scheduled Electrum BTC payments, targeted towards bidding for Bitcredit (BCR)

+Disclaimer:

+This is beta software, use at your own risk, absolutely no warranty implied or given, if something goes wrong it's all your fault.

 Dependencies:

 sudo pip install pexpect

 Instructions: